 SCENARIO FEATURES.
 All single-family residences represent one receptor, so there are twenty (20) receptors in this scenario.
+All twenty (20) receptors were built prior to proposed highway.
 Ten (10) of the receptors are considered front-row receptors.
 All twenty (20) receptors in this scenario exceed the NAC for Activity Category B.

 REASONABLENESS CRITERIA: COST EFFECTIVENESS.
 The Cost per Benefited Receptor (CBR) shall be calculated to determine if the construction of a barrier for mitigation is reasonable (meets costs considerations).
 All residences in this example are impacted at 68 to 81 dB(A).
-The barrier dimensions are 1,725 feet in length and 14 feet in height.
-The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$30 (as of July 1, 2020).
+The barrier dimensions are 1,725 feet in length and 16 feet in height.
+The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$32 (as of July 1, 2022).

 In this scenario, it is considered that each of the twenty (20) residences receive at least 5 dB(A) noise reduction as a result of the proposed barrier and that eight (8) of the ten (10) receptors in the front-row receive a noise reduction of 7 dB(A).
-The CBR for this situation equals \$36,225 (see calculations below).
+The CBR for this situation equals \$44,160 (see calculations below).
 Therefore, the barrier is not determined to be cost effective and reasonable.
-However, since predicted noise levels exceed 77 dB(A), they are considered extraordinary, so an adjustment is calculated.
+However, since predicted noise levels greater than or equal to 76 dB(A), they are considered extraordinary, so an adjustment is calculated.